Main historical attractions

 My tour starts at the National Theater.
 Undoubtedly, the most emblematic architectural work of the city, in the heart of the capital.
 Built in 1897, it is a neoclassical building where paintings and sculptures of the 19th century stand out.
 There are major cultural events that are worth seeing.
 We must be aware of the billboard (from Thursday to Sunday), to be able to participate in any of the shows.
 In my opinion, the most distinguished and extraordinary building in San José.
 There are guided tours every hour, from Monday to Sunday from 09:00 to 16:00.

 Any tour of the city starts at this Theater.
-It's like the "zero meridian".
-The closest neighbor of tourist interest is the Gold Museum, which is right next to the Theater, in the underground floor of the Plaza de la Cultura.
-If you want to delve into the history of the country, the main museums of the city are near each other, in walking distance, such as the National Museum, the Gold Museum and the Jade Museum.
+It's like the "zero meridians".
+The closest neighbor of tourist interest is the Gold Museum, which is right next to the Theater, on the underground floor of the Plaza de la Cultura.
+If you want to delve into the history of the country, the main museums of the city are near each other, within walking distance, such as the National Museum, the Gold Museum, and the Jade Museum.
 The three are very interesting museums, an encyclopedia of how our ancestors lived, and a journey through the history of the country.
-If you have limited time, the most complete museum, which has a bit of everything, is the National Museum, where you travel through the biography of Costa Rica from the precolumbian period until the twentieth century.
+If you have limited time, the most complete museum, which has a bit of everything, is the National Museum, where you travel through the biography of Costa Rica from the Precolumbian period until the twentieth century.

 The Gold Museum and the Jade Museum are "pure art", with extraordinary objects carved by our ancient natives.
 We must admit that they were first class jewelers and sculptors!